tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 * ../Xilinx_cluster tested on a Nexys2 board with a single miner.

-* Nexys2 with an external port and 1 miner + DE2-115 with 4 miners,
+* Nexys2 500K with an external port and 1 miner + DE2-115 with 4
-  connected via TTL level serial.
+  miners, connected via TTL level serial.

-* Nexys2 with an external port and 1 miner + a Spartan 3E 1600K board
+* Nexys2 500K with external ports and 1 miner + a couple of Spartan 3E
-  with 5 miners, connected via TTL level serial.
+  1600K boards with 5 miners each

 To build the code, download and unzip